How to Set Up Meta Ads Tracking for Revenue

 How to implement Meta ads tracking

 The good news: Setting up tracking with Meta is easier than it used to be.
 Many tools now offer direct integrations and guided setups.
-This also applies to Meta’s Conversion API.
+This also applies to Meta’s Conversions API.

 In this chapter, I explain the most common ways to install each tracking method.
 You can use the Resource Prompt for extra guidance when setting up tracking in your own ad account.